kitzeslab/sd-transfer/README.md

                         [Required for local transfer] -g GLOBUS, --globus GLOBUS
-                        New directory name (with absolute path) in your Globus filesystem to upload data to.[Required for local Globus transfer]
+                        New directory name (with absolute path) in your Globus filesystem to upload data to.
+[Required for local Globus transfer]
   -d, --delete          Delete files from SD cards after transfer and
                         confirmation are complete.
 Files are only deleted if this flag is included.
 [Optional] -r, --reformat        Reformat SD card to FAT32, maintaining its name.
-                        WARNING: all data will be deleted during reformat, even if you didn't specify the -d flag (defaults to not reformat).
+                        WARNING: all data will be deleted during reformat, even if you didn't specify the -d flag.
 To reformat but not transfer any data, use -l 0 -g 0 -r.
 [Optional] -u, --unmount         Unmount SD cards from your computer after done with local copy or reformat.
 Don't use this for Globus upload!
 [Optional]